cat-training-2020/cat-training-2020.github.io/content.md

 ### 5. Accept the pull request

-Merge the "feature" branch into "main"
+Merge the "feature1" branch into "main"

 ### Merge the branch